fritzemeier/RPiNodeCafe/README.md

 # RPiNodeCafe

+CURRENTLY COMPLETELY BROKEN AS THE GOOGLE VOICE API HAS CHANGED.

 A NodeJS server and Python scripts to set up a SMS-capable WiFi relay.

 A combination of the old RPiCafeLogging (formerly RPiCafe) repo and the ATF-Sonoff-Server